Plainfield (CDP), Vermont

 Plainfield is a census-designated place (CDP) comprising the main village of the town of Plainfield, Washington County, Vermont, United States.
 The population of the CDP was 401 at the 2010 census.

 Geography

 According to the United States Census Bureau, the Plainfield CDP has a total area of 0.60 sqkm, of which 0.59 sqkm is land and 0.01 sqkm, or 2.18%, is water.
 The village is located in the northern corner of the town of Plainfield along U.S. Route 2, 10 mi east of Montpelier, the state capital, and 28 mi west of St. Johnsbury.
 Goddard College is located just to the west of the CDP.

 Plainfield is located on the Winooski River.

+Education

+The school district is Caledonia Central Supervisory Union.

+The majority of the territory of Goddard College was in the Plainfield CDP.